grid-x/api-spec-snippets-generator-action/README.md

 ## Instructions

-Add a GitHub Action in your workflow, passing the input spec file (json or yaml), the desired output file location (json) and, optionally, the list of languages to generate snippets for.
+Add a GitHub Action in your workflow, passing the input spec file (json or YAML), the desired output file location (json) and, optionally, the list of languages to generate snippets for.

 ```yaml